gobline/logwriter-twitter/README.md

 ## Installation

-You can install Mendo Twitter Log Writer using the dependency management tool [Composer](https://getcomposer.org/).
+You can install the Twitter Log Writer using the dependency management tool [Composer](https://getcomposer.org/).
 Run the *require* command to resolve and download the dependencies:

 ```
-composer require mendoframework/logwriter-twitter
+composer require gobline/logwriter-twitter
 ```